Gender in the Global Community

 The project on Gender in the Global Community examines the functioning of gendered structures and norms in the international system, focusing especially on security, human rights, economic activity, and institution building.
 The project’s research agenda and related activities work to bring a gendered lens of analysis to key issues and challenges in the international system, with a particular focus on women’s empowerment as leaders, as economic actors, and as equal citizens in the global community.

-Sexual- and Gender-Based Violence (SGBV)Beginning in the fall of 2017, LISD’s project on Gender in the Global Community began project work to engage more deeply with the specific issue of Conflict Related Sexual- and Gender-Based Violence.
-In cooperation with the All Survivors Project, the Institute convenes key stakeholders around this issue to facilitate dialogue, disseminate research, and generate policy recommendations focusing on gender- and identity-inclusive approaches to and mechanisms for combatting SGBV.
+Conflict-Related Sexual Violence (CRSV): Beginning in the fall of 2017, LISD’s project on Gender in the Global Community began project work to engage more deeply with the specific issue of CRSV, especially as it affects men and boys.
+The Institute convenes key stakeholders around this issue to facilitate dialogue, disseminate research, and generate policy recommendations focusing on gender- and identity-inclusive approaches to and mechanisms for combatting CRSV.
+In cooperation with All Survivors Project, the project on Gender in the Global Community has begun conducting work on the magnitude of underreporting of CRSV against men and boys.
+Professional events encompass interdisciplinary seminars, roundtable discussions with key stakeholders, and workshops focused on gender-sensitive conflict resolution.

 Publications